nspcc-dev/neo-go/docs/notifications.md

    announcing the block itself
  * transaction notifications are only announced for successful transactions
- * all announcements are being done in the same order they happen on the chain First, transaction execution is announced.
+ * all announcements are being done in the same order they happen on the chain First, OnPersist script execution is announced followed by notifications generated during the script execution.
+After that transaction execution is announced.
 It is then followed by notifications generated during this execution.
 Next, follows the transaction announcement.
 Transaction announcements are ordered the same way they're in the block.
+After all in-block transactions announcements PostPersist script execution is announced followed by notifications generated during the script execution.
+Finally, block announcement is followed.
  * unsubscription may not cancel pending, but not yet sent events

 ## Subscription management